 How to start a business in Dubai: A step-by-step guide

 Dubai has long been a magnet for entrepreneurs and investors from all over the globe.
-With its strategic location bridging the East and West, world-class infrastructure, and a business-friendly environment, the city offers endless opportunities for ambitious individuals looking to establish their ventures.
-Whether you are aiming to tap into the local market or use Dubai as a hub for global operations, starting a business here is a strategic decision.
-However, the process can seem daunting if you’re unfamiliar with local regulations and procedures.
-This guide breaks down the steps to help you navigate the process of starting a business in Dubai.
+With its business-friendly environment, world-class infrastructure, and strategic location that bridges the East and West, the city offers endless opportunities for ambitious individuals who are looking to establish their companies abroad.
+Whether you are aiming to tap into the local market or use Dubai as a hub for your global operations, starting a business here is a strategic decision.
+However, the process can seem daunting if you are unfamiliar with local regulations and procedures.
+In this guide, we break down all the steps to help you navigate the complicated process of starting a business in Dubai.

 Step 1: Define your business activity